 Every single bullet point in your resume needs to be relevant to the job you want.

-There are different types of resumes, and what your employment history section does and how important it is depends on the style you go for.
+There are different types of resumes, and what your employment history section does and how important it depends on the style you go for.

 Resume format | How to format your employment history | Who needs to use is |